-Where did you go on all those visits?
-A favorite restaurant, the local lunch spot, the new place that opened in the neighborhood?
-It’s a safe bet your needs were slightly different in each place and on each occasion.
-So, then, should have been the service you received.
+People often choose a restaurant to visit based on the reason for going out.
+A favorite restaurant, the local lunch spot, and the new place in the neighborhood all serve different needs.
 That’s the key to exceptional service – customized experiences.
 Everyone’s needs are different, but it may be that your employees haven’t thought about it that way.
 Ask them why guests are eating in your restaurant.
 You’ll probably hear:

 - Great food.

 Customized Experiences = Exceptional Service = Loyal Guests